 Hopefully, you will already have measured your room to ensure your new speakers – and the space they need to perform at their best – can be properly accommodated.
 But, though the product manual is always a great place to start, positioning is all about experimentation and fine-tuning.

-The type of speaker you thought would sound best in your room might turn out to be unsuitable, so if you can borrow a pair to try out at home, do take the opportunity.
+The type of speaker you thought would sound best in your room might turn out to be unsuitable, so do take the opportunity if you can borrow a pair to try out at home.

 After that, if you still can’t decide whether it’s floorstanders or standmount speakers you’re after, you’ll just have to visit your local dealer and try out a few of the options in the shop itself.